initialapps/bootstrap-5-sass-example/README.md

 # bootstrap-5-sass-example

+An app to test out bootstrap 5 sass customization.
-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Bootstrap 5 on Vue 3 in Vite.
+See the full instructions [here] (https://www.initialapps.com/customizing-bootstrap-5-with-sass/)

 ## Recommended IDE Setup